coderefinery/git-collaborative/_episodes/03-distributed.md

 Features:

-- Typically all developers have both read and write permissions (double-headed arrows)
+- Typically all developers have both read and write permissions (double-headed arrows).

 Advantages:

-- More familiar for Subversion or CVS users
+- More familiar for Subversion or CVS users.
-- Easier: for each clone there is only one remote
+- Easier: for each clone there is only one remote.

 Disadvantages:

-- Maintainer needs to trust the developers to not break things
+- Maintainer needs to trust the developers to not break things.

 ### Forking layout